European Union proposes Russian coal ban in new sanctions

 Von der Leyen said the ban on coal imports is worth 4 billion euros ($4.4 billion) per year and that the EU has already started working on additional sanctions, including on oil imports.

-She didn't mention natural gas, with consensus among the 27 EU member countries on targeting the fuel used to generate electricity and heat homes more difficult to secure.
+She didn't mention natural gas, with consensus among the 27 EU countries on targeting the fuel used to generate electricity and heat homes difficult to secure amid opposition from gas-dependent members like Germany, the bloc's largest economy.

-The EU gets about 40% of its natural gas from Russia and many EU countries, including Germany — the bloc’s largest economy — are opposed to cutting off gas imports.

 Until now, Europe had not been willing to target Russian energy over fears that it would plunge the European economy into recession.
 Europe's dependence on Russian oil, natural gas and coal means finding unanimity on energy measures is a tall order, but the recent reports of civilian killings have increased pressure for tougher EU sanctions.

 The U.S. and United Kingdom previously announced they were cutting off Russian oil.
-Individual countries have announced efforts to draw down their energy reliance on Russia: Poland said it plans to b lock imports of coal and oil from Russia, while Lithuania said it's no longer using Russian natural gas.
+Individual EU countries have announced efforts to draw down their energy reliance on Russia: Poland says it plans to block imports of coal and oil from the country, while Lithuania said it's no longer using Russian natural gas.

 “To take a clear stand is not only crucial for us in Europe but also for the rest of the world,” von der Leyen said.
 “A clear stand against Putin’s war of choice.
 A clear stand against the massacre of civilians.
 And a clear stand against the violation of the fundamental principles of the world order.”